sbennett1990/mk-mono-template/readme.md

 These should be included at the **end** of your *Makefile*.

+The variables used to customize the build process for your program should be defined in the primary *Makefile* only;
+there is no need to modify the make include files.

 ### mono.prog.mk

 The include file **"mono.prog.mk"** handles building C# programs